 Spring is a great time to read books about the environment, animal and plant life cycles, and other outdoor topics.
 For English Language Learners (along with all students) it is important to read books with characters from diverse backgrounds.
 Try and integrate characters with similar backgrounds as the students you work with so that they can see kids that are similar to themselves in the books that they are reading and listening to.
+Here is a list of spring books to share with your students.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.